-Blue Growth is an initiative developed by the European Union to harness the potential of the coast and sea for jobs, value and sustainability, in both traditional (shipbuilding, transport, fisheries, tourism) and innovative sectors (mineral resources, renewable energy, biotechnology, aquaculture)12.
-MSP supports and facilitates the implementation of the Europe 2020 Strategy for smart, sustainable and inclusive growth13.
-[For more information on the EUs Blue Growth strategy and its implementation in the South Baltic Region, please see Chapter 1.3.2.]
+Blue Growth is an initiative developed by the European Union to harness the potential of the coast and sea for jobs, value and sustainability, in both traditional (shipbuilding, transport, fisheries, tourism) and innovative sectors (mineral resources, renewable energy, biotechnology, aquaculture) (Blue Growth, COM).
+MSP supports and facilitates the implementation of the Europe 2020 Strategy for smart, sustainable and inclusive growth (EUROPE 2020).
+[For more information on the EU Blue Growth strategy and its implementation in the South Baltic Region, please see Chapter 1.3.2.]